 - Protecting people’s rights.

 Manchester Friends of the Earth are involved in a range of biodiversity campaigns.
-See below for more details.
+See our Nature campaign page for more details.